cp-algorithms/cp-algorithms/src/schedules/schedule_one_machine.md

 In this case we consider the case that all $f_i(t)$ are equal, and this function is monotone increasing.

-It is obvious that in this case the optimal permutation is to arrange the jobs by non-ascending processing time $t_i$.
+It is obvious that in this case the optimal permutation is to arrange the jobs by non-descending processing time $t_i$.

 ## The Livshits-Kladov theorem